cmcntsh/n_7701_7702_7703_timeline_resources/README.md

+# Introduction

+## General Tips

+### Role of the Scholarly Project Chair:

+* Facilitate your learning through all phases of the project: planning, development, implementation, and evaluation.
+* Provide guidance and feedback on your work, including your scholarly manuscript.
+* Help ensure you meet all project requirements, including QI/IRB compliance.
+* Maintain consistent and effective communication with you.

+### Tips for Success in Your Scholarly Project:

+Based on the DNP Scholarly Project Handbook and general best practices, here are a few tips to help you succeed:

+* **Proactive Communication:** Maintain open and timely communication with me regarding your progress, any challenges you encounter, or if you anticipate missing a deadline.
+It is your responsibility to contact me in advance if situations arise that impact assignments or due dates.
+* **Utilize Course Resources:** Take full advantage of the resources provided in the Canvas course, including announcements, podcasts/videos, examples, and guidelines like the SQUIRE Guidelines Table and manuscript template.
+* **Plan Ahead:** The DNP project has distinct phases and requires careful planning.
+Begin thinking about your project ideas, potential clinical questions, and establishing relationships with organizations and potential sponsors early on.
+* **Embrace Scholarly Writing:** Scholarly writing is a key component of this project and your professional development.
+Be prepared for an iterative writing process and utilize resources like Grammarly Premium and the Graduate Writing Center.
+* **Attend Meetings Prepared:** Come to our bi-weekly meetings prepared to discuss your progress, ask questions, and engage in a productive discussion.

+### Here are some key points to remember while you're writing and before submitting assignments:

+* Download and install the Grammarly add-in.
+* Address the issues in your writing that Grammarly identifies.
+(Assignments that have multiple spelling or grammar errors or that have problems with clarity and conciseness will be sent back to you for correction before grading.)
+* **Assess how well you have addressed the content for each section with AI before submitting your assignments.
+If you have missed certain content, address it before submitting your assignment.
+(If you haven't been using ChatGPT or another chat tool, we can go over how to use this when we meet.)**

 # NURS 7701/7702/7703 Timeline

 | dates                 | semester | course | week | module                                | Due                     | Resources | notes                   |